jsmnbom/ao3-enhancements/README.md

 [Install from AMO]()

-A chrome/opera/edge version should be doable if reqeusted.
+Most of the work for a chrome/opera/edge version is done, it just hasn't been released.
+A release should be entirely be doable if reqeusted.

 ## Current enhancements/features

 - Adds **Reading time** and **Finish reading at** to works and even each chapter.
 - Shows **Kudos/Hits ratio**, making it easier to find the amazing works.
 - Allows **hiding works** when searching/browsing, based on:
-  - The language of the work, *or*
+  - The language of the work, *and/or*
-  - How many fandoms the work is in (is it a crossover?)
+  - How many fandoms the work is in (is it a crossover?), *and/or*
+  - Is it written by certain authors?, *and/or*
+  - Does it have certain tags?
 - Various **style customizations**: (only the 1 for now)
   - Adjust the width of a work, making reading on large displays easier.

+Furthermore i strive to make the addon at least as accessible as AO3 itself.
+Please do report an issue if that is not the case.

 Most of these features are disabled by default.
 After installation go to [ArchiveOfOurOwn.org](https://archiveofourown.org) and click the new menu button *"AO3 Enhancements Options"* to go to the options screen.

 ## Screenshots

+Screenshots to come.

 ## Development